A New Crop of Ideas for Fighting Climate Change

 Earthjustice has long advocated for rural communities harmed by pollution from industrial animal agriculture.
 Our work to demand more transparency and accountability from these facilities will also help reduce methane emissions.

 Finding ways to store more carbon in the soil is critical for climate stability.
 The USDA has begun to encourage soil conservation practices such as no-till farming and cover-cropping, which preserve soil health and increase soil carbon.
 Several states have or are considering healthy soil programs to provide funding and technical assistance to farmers who want to implement such practices.
-My colleagues and I recently testified in support of proposed healthy soils legislation in Massachusetts.

 There’s plenty of room to incorporate carbon-soaking trees and shrubs into cropland and pastureland, especially in ecologically sensitive, marginally productive lands that are now being planted because crop insurance subsidies encourage it.
 According to a 2012 study, the widespread adoption of agroforestry practices in the United States could sequester 530 million metric tons of carbon dioxide equivalent each year, transforming agriculture into a carbon sink.